MIGHTY1o1/EBANK/README.md

 # EBANK
-this is bank which will give to the functionality for adding a new account, features for the account holder that are deposit the money, widraw the money transfer the money, also while opening the account, account holder must give a name for at least 5 character and a phone number with 10 digits and also an email with a @ a symbol .
+This is a Ebank application that will give you the functionality to register to add balance to your account to withdraw money to transfer money

+Also when you are opening the account the code is set in such a way that your name should be more than 5 charecters your email should have a @ symbol your phone number should have 10 digits